smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/ERD/README.txt

-The ERD was created by reverse engineering SAHUSland using pgmodeler (https://github.com/pgmodeler/pgmodeler)
+The ERD was created by reverse engineering SAHSUland using pgmodeler (https://github.com/pgmodeler/pgmodeler)

 It will be re-organised tidyly shortly.

-The documents in docs can be generated using dbmstools.
-The paths are relative to the Oracle install directory on turing
+The documents in docs can be generated using dbmstools (http://dbmstools.sourceforge.net/).
+The paths are relative to the Oracle create directory on turing

+Can be viewed using Github for Windows as: github-windows://openRepo/https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility?branch=master&filepath=rifDatabase%2FERD%2Fdocs%2Findex-sahsuland-postgres8.html

+[You will need to have rapidInquiryFacility as a local repository]

 Create XML schema

 HOST ../dbmstools-0.4.5rc1/main/dbmsjy.py db2xml.py -j jdbc:postgresql://turing.private.net:5432/sahsuland\?user=rif40\&password=^1 -o ../install/xml/sahsuland.xml -d postgres8 -s rif40 -g -v